-In today’s ever-changing society, employers know that students; mobility, whether related to studies or in the form of an internship, has a tremendous impact on a series of factors, from language and social skills, to autonomy and self-esteem.
+In today’s ever-changing society, employers know that student mobility has a tremendous impact on students’ language and social skills to autonomy and self-esteem.

-To possess an international experience positively impacts professional careers and opens our minds to a word that is increasingly global.
+International experiences positively impact careers and open people’s minds to a world that is increasingly going global.

-Erasmus+ can help you gain valuable work experience by supporting traineeships (work placements, internships etc.) abroad.
-The cultural understanding and language skills you learn from working in another country can make it easier to find a job after your studies.
+Erasmus+ can help you gain valuable work experience by supporting traineeships (work placements, internships, etc.) abroad.
+The cultural understanding and language skills you’ll learn from working in another country can make it easier to find a job after your studies.

-Furthermore, working in a relevant organization opens up perspectives on your studies that seminars and workshops may not provide.
+Working at a relevant organisation opens up job prospects that seminars and workshops may not provide.

 In any of the countries of the EU that is part of the program or, in certain situations, in a partner country.
-During the 1st or 2nd cycle or within one year once you’ve concluded either cycle (both cycles) – curricular and extracurricular – and in companies or in Higher Education Institutions depending on whether you are looking for professional traineeship in a company or doing research or project for your final thesis.
+During the 1st or 2nd cycle or within one year once you’ve concluded either cycle (both cycles) – curricular and extracurricular – and in companies or in higher education institutions depending on whether you are looking for a professional traineeship in a company or doing research or project for your final thesis.

 any public or private organisation active in the labour market or in the fields of education, training and youth.
 Such an organisation can be: